When you’re out playing with your ATV in the mud, a tire de-beading from the rim will put a quick stop to your weekend fun.

 The friction between the tire and the rim, caused by the air pressure forcing the two together, prevents the tire from spinning on the rim when you apply throttle or brake.

-When the pressure drops, there will be less force keeping this seal airtight.
-Therefore, it will require significantly less of an impact to break the seal and dismount the tire from the wheel.
+When the pressure drops, there is less force to keep this seal airtight.
+Therefore, the chance of accidentally breaking the seal and dismounting the tire from the wheel increases significantly.

-Benefits and purpose of using a bead lock rim on an ATV
+The Benefits and Purpose of Beadlock Rims on an ATV

-The beadlock wheels come with some extreme benefits, as well as some rather extreme disadvantages.
-Make sure you consider all of them up against what kind of riding you plan on doing before you run over to the store with your hard-earned cash.
+The beadlock wheels come with some extreme benefits, as well as some rather severe disadvantages.
+Make sure you consider all of them up against what kind of riding you plan to do before you run to the store with your hard-earned cash.

 The lower air pressure will increase the tire’s footprint (the area touching the ground), creating both better traction and flotation in the slippery mud or snow.

 And when rock-crawling, you also benefit from the sidewall becoming more pliable.
-This lessens the chance of a sharp rock puncturing the tire’s sidewall as it will rather flex around the rock.
+This lessens the chance of a sharp rock puncturing the tire’s sidewall as it will instead flex around the rock.

 This is only at low speeds tho.
 Running with little air pressure at high speeds can be downright dangerous as the bike is dancing around.